ThibaultLeroyFr/Intro2PopGenomics/README.md

 *3.3.1 - Pool-seq vs. individual data* <br/>
 <pre><code>
 Excel file needed: <a href="http://www1.montpellier.inra.fr/CBGP/software/PoolSeqUtils/">PIFs</a>
-A simulation comparing the precision in allele frequency estimation for two sequencing strategies: pool-seq & individual sequencing.
+<em>A simulation comparing the precision in allele frequency estimation for two sequencing strategies: pool-seq & individual sequencing (see <a href="https://onlinelibrary.wiley.com/doi/abs/10.1111/mec.12360">here</a> for details).
 Here a growing number of individuals sequenced in a pool at 100X is compared to a strategy assuming 20 individuals sequenced separately at 20X.
 Results are shown in ./3.3.1/PIFs_simulation/Poolseq_vs_individual_100xpoolvs20xNbindividuals.sed.
-See also the R script ./3.3.1/PIFs_simulation/script_R_comp_power_poolseq_individual_sequencing.R.
-See <a href="https://onlinelibrary.wiley.com/doi/abs/10.1111/mec.12360">here</a> for details.
+See also the R script ./3.3.1/PIFs_simulation/script_R_comp_power_poolseq_individual_sequencing.R. <\em>
 </pre></code>
 *3.3.3 - From raw data to allele counts* <br/>
 <pre><code>